boytchev/suica/docs/user-guide.md

 #### Fill

 Command.
 Fills the area defined by a path.
-The area is filledwith the given `color`.
+The area is filled with the given `color`.
 Next commands after *fill* start a new path.

 ```js